The narrator and Igneel were both voiced by Bob Magruder. After Magruder's death, Jim White took his place.

-Creator Backlash: While she enjoys voicing the character, Brina Palencia, Juvia's voice actor, has stated that she doesn't like how her character acts so pathetic for Gray.
+Creator Backlash: While she enjoys voicing the character, Brina Palencia doesn't like how Juvia is solely defined by her attraction to Gray.
 While she does understand why Juvia acts that way, she wished that Juvia could find her own self worth instead of trying to get Gray.

 Development Gag: Before revealing the black-haired youth on Sirius Island to be Zeref, Mashima considered giving him various other names.
 Two of them, Toma and Invel (Inberu), were recycled for the king of Fiore and Emperor Spriggan's chief of staff, respectively.

 In the Italian dub, Paola Majano was one of the two ADR directors, as well as Cana Alberona's voice actress.

 In the Latin American Spanish dub, Gerardo Ortega is Gray Fullbuster's voice actor as well as the dub's ADR Director.

 Dueling Dubs: Two English dubs of Fairy Tail exist: one by Funimation, and another by Animax that only airs in South and Southeast Asia.
 Unlike most Asian dubs, the Animax dub has a relatively devoted cult following, especially the second season (the first is a bit trickier to find) since its episodes were released nearly a year before Funimation, causing some to think Funimation switched out its entire cast in-between seasons.